 All these school qualifications are offered at state run schools (free education), EU Institution-run schools (free to employees of the EU/fee paying for other categories) and at private schools (fee paying).

-To try to help parents decide which education option will work best for their child, the Expat Hub’s series on school qualification choices, takes a deep dive into each, starting first with the Luxembourgish diplomas and vocational qualifications.
+To try to help parents decide which education option will work best for their child can you daunting, which is why our Expat Hub series takes a deep dive into the different school qualifications on offer.

 How should you and your child choose?

 The answer to this question will very much depend on your child (their age when they came to Luxembourg, and previous school systems they were in) but also their learning style.
 Are they good all-rounders or likely to prefer to specialise as they get older?
 Which languages do they speak (or would you like them to speak)?
 Do they want a classical education, or would your child benefit from taking film or environmental studies?